NeuroNexa/test/rl_sar/README.md

 ./build.sh -c  # or ./build.sh --clean
 ```

-If simulation is not needed and you only want to run on the robot, you can compile using CMake while disabling ROS (the compiled executables will be in `cmake_build/bin` and libraries in `cmake_build/lib`).
+If simulation is not needed and you only want to run on the robot, you can compile using CMake while disabling ROS.

+- The compiled executables are stored in `cmake_build/bin`, and libraries in `cmake_build/lib`.
+- This workflow does **not** create the ROS `devel/` or `install/` workspaces, so there is no `setup.bash` to source.
+You can run the binaries directly from `cmake_build/bin` after the build finishes.

 By default, the CMake build focuses on Titati hardware only and skips third-party Unitree/Lite3/L4W4 dependencies.
 You can keep this default behavior or re-enable every target by turning off the `BUILD_TITATI_ONLY` option.